nytimes/Store/README.md

 ### Creating a Store

 You create a Store using a builder.
-The only requirement is to include a `.Fetcher<ReturnType,KeyType>` that returns an Single<ReturnType> and has a single method `fetch(key)`
+The only requirement is to include a `.Fetcher<ReturnType,KeyType>` that returns a Single<ReturnType> and has a single method `fetch(key)`

 ``` java